Free t-shirts go a long way

 3. Get Ad Promo Credits

-Advertising here on the Internet can be expensive.
+Advertising on the Internet can be expensive.
 Fortunately, ad promo credits exist.
 There are always discounts and coupons floating around for paid Facebook ads or Google ads.
 Some websites offer advertising discount codes as part of their membership offerings as well.
 There are cheap ways to get your name out there digitally.

 4. Be a social networker

 Post a status, send a tweet, and re-gram a photo.
 Becoming a great social networker goes hand in hand with being a small business owner.
 It’s almost as if it’s free advertising and marketing.
 Did your company just hit a new milestone?
 Tweet about it.
 Was there a big promotion?
 Type up a status and add a picture or two.
 These social media tactics will be seen by all of your followers and more.
 Social media marketing is a cycle of networking, marketing, and communication every day.
+Be consistent.
+Consider Facebook and Instagram stories.
+They are a great way to get your story out there!

 5. DIY infographics

 You see infographics everywhere.
 They’re digital eye-candy.
 People love to share them and look at them.
 Hire a designer to make you your own infographics that match your website and relate to your business.
 If you own a bathing suit store, use suns, flowers, shells, and warm, summer colors.
 This will brighten your page up and allow your visitors to have a little more fun browsing your website.
+Explainer videos are a great way to show what your company does.
+Use them if possible in your marketing campaigns.

 6. Hang out on LinkedIn